jianan1104/jianan1104/README.md

 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Taiwan. 🇹🇼

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications, sometimes I also do financial data analysis and visualization.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring technical content writing.

 - :zap: In my free time, I solve problems on Stackoverflows and read tech articles.